ICR-RSE-Group/gitalma/DEV.md

 You may need to re-install the package if the cli is changed.

 ## Making a release
-CHange the version in pyproject.toml, otherwise it won't autoupgrade for anyone with that mode
+CHange the version in pyproject.toml

 ## Automated documentation
 the github-action pydoctor builds the documentation from the doc strings